klayzhl/klayzhl.github.io/index.md

     flex-wrap: wrap;
     gap: 10px; /* Adds space between images */
   }
+  .two-per-row .project-image {
+    flex: 1 1 48%; /* Each image takes up about one-third of the row */
+    max-width: 48%;
+    height: 200px; /* Fixed height for consistency */
+    object-fit: cover;
+  }
-  .project-image {
+  .three-per-row .project-image {
     flex: 1 1 30%; /* Each image takes up about one-third of the row */
-    max-width: 30%; /* Prevents images from exceeding one-third of the row */
+    max-width: 30%;
     height: 200px; /* Fixed height for consistency */
+    object-fit: cover;
+  }
+  .four-per-row .project-image {
+    flex: 1 1 22%; /* Each image takes up about one-fourth of the row */
+    max-width: 22%;
+    height: 200px;
-    object-fit: cover; /* Crop to fit without distortion */ }
+    object-fit: cover;
+  }
 </style>